Skip to main content

 The limitation on the size of the reward is a crucial element that prevents financial penalties from becoming discriminatory.
 The calculation is based on the total cost of employee-only coverage, which includes both the employer’s and the employee’s contributions.
 This detail is significant.

 It establishes a consistent, transparent basis for the calculation, preventing employers from manipulating the perceived value of the reward.
-The table below illustrates how this calculation works in practice, including the higher threshold for programs, which reflects a public health priority.
+The table below illustrates how this calculation works in practice, including the higher threshold for tobacco cessation programs, which reflects a public health priority.

 Program Type Maximum Reward Percentage Example Total Annual Cost of Coverage Maximum Annual Reward Value